-This year, AT&T Inc. marks the 40th Anniversary of its Supplier Diversity Programs.
-AT&T was an early pioneer of supplier diversity programs when it began its formal programs in 1968.
-Today, the company continues to be a national leader in developing and implementing supplier diversity best practices and inclusion of historically underutilized businesses (HUBs) in the company's supply chain.
-AT&T's supplier diversity programs continue to achieve benchmark-best spending results - among the highest in the nation.
+AT&T remains in the forefront of supplier diversity programs, continuing its unwavering commitment to diversity and inclusion.
+AT&T was a supplier diversity pioneer when it began its formal programs in 1968.
+Today, we have passed our 40th Anniversary milestone and the company continues to innovate and to maintain its status as a national leader in developing and implementing supplier diversity best practices for the inclusion of historically underutilized businesses (HUBs) in the company's supply chain.
+AT&T's Global Supplier Diversity initiative continues to achieve benchmark-best spending results - among the highest in the nation.

 AT&T is committed to economic development through the integration of HUBs in our business.
-AT&T Supplier Diversity Programs are TL 9000 quality registered and are administered by the company's Supplier Diversity Programs team, which is responsible for:
+AT&T Supplier Diversity Programs are TL9000 quality registered and are administered by the company's Global Supplier Diversity team, which is responsible for: